solana-foundation/developer-content/docs/core/tokens.md

 ### Create Token Metadata

-The Token Extensions Program enables additional metadata (such as name, symbol, link to image) to be stored directly on the Mint Account.
+The Token Extensions Program enables additional customizable metadata (such as name, symbol, link to image) to be stored directly on the Mint Account.

 <Callout>
-   Using the Token Extensions CLI flags requires a local installation of the CLI:
+   To use the Token Extensions CLI flags, ensure you have a local installation of the CLI, version 3.4.0 or later:

    `cargo install --version 3.4.0 spl-token-cli`
 </Callout>